UNESCO honors Angela Merkel with Peace Prize – DW – 02/07/2023

-For her courageous 'open door' refugee policy in 2015, the former Chancellor will be awarded the Félix Houphouët-Boigny UNESCO Peace Prize in Yamoussoukro.
-Many Ivorians say Merkel deserves the accolade.
+For her 'open door' refugee policy in 2015, the former German chancellor will be awarded the Felix Houphouet-Boigny UNESCO Peace Prize in Ivory Coast.

 https://p.dw.com/p/4NC7d